DunHouGo/DunHouGo/README.md

 -->

 <h2 align="center">
-	Use the plugin manager to update and install plugins, all the plugins are personal FREE.<br/>
+	Get our plugin manager and get all the plugins for FREE.<br/>

 </h2>